-Where a safety edge is required, use the same type of HMA used for the adjacent lane or shoulder.
+For the safety edge, use the same type of HMA used for the adjacent lane or shoulder.

 The edge of roadway where the safety edge treatment is to be placed must have a solid base, free of debris such as loose material, grass, weeds, or mud.
 Grade areas to receive the safety edge as required.